tborychowski/newtab-bookmarks/README.md

 **THIS PROJECT IS NOT MAINTAINED ANYMORE!**

+The service that fetches favicons for the thumbnails will stop working soon.

+It is advisable to find an alternative.

-Check out the new one instead: https://github.com/tborychowski/perfect-home
+Check out the _Perfect Home_: https://github.com/tborychowski/perfect-home

 -----